dwp/docker-thanos/README.md

 # docker-thanos

-## Rebuild of Thanos Docker image for DataWorks
+## Rebuild of Thanos Docker image on Alpine

 This repo contains Makefile, and Dockerfile to fit the standard pattern.
 This repo is a base to create new Docker image repos, adding the githooks submodule, making the repo ready for use.